istio/istio.io/content/en/blog/2024/istio-phippy/index.md

     alt="Izzy, the Istio Dolphin"
     >}}

 Istio stands on the shoulders of several other CNCF projects, including Kubernetes, Envoy, Prometheus, and Helm.
-Izzy is proud to join Phippy, Hazel and Captain Kube’s gang, taking cloud native to the masses.
+Izzy is proud to join Phippy, Hazel, and Captain Kube’s gang, taking cloud native to the masses.

 {{< image width="75%"
     link="./phippy_and_family.png"